 So, now that you know where your numbers put you on the blood pressure spectrum, what can you do?

-The traditional advice of eating a healthy diet and getting the right amount of exercise still stands, but along with that, here are 5 supplements that have been shown to promote a lower blood pressure.
+The traditional advice of eating a healthy diet and getting the right amount of exercise still stands, but along with that, here are five supplements that have been shown to support blood pressure…

-- Vitamin D3 — People with low levels of vitamin D have a higher risk of having high blood pressure.
-Taking 5,000 IU per day of D3 can help you regain control of your blood pressure.
+- Vitamin D3 — People with low levels of vitamin D have a higher risk of high blood pressure.
+Taking a therapeutic dose of 5,000 IU per day of D3 can help you regain control of your blood pressure.

 - Calcium/Magnesium — Too little of either of these minerals is associated with high blood pressure.
 Women need 1,000-1,200 mg of calcium per day while men should get between 500-600 mg.
 You will need approximately 500 mg of magnesium to replace the amount you lose each day through your normal body processes.